Bill Francoeur

-Bill Francoeur (November 18, 1948 – February 2, 2015) was a musical theatre composer and actor, who produced over 75 musicals for the amateur theatre market in a career spanning over 25 years.
+Bill Francoeur (November 18, 1948 – February 2, 2015) was a musical theatre composer and actor who had more than 75 musicals published for the amateur theatre market in a career spanning over 25 years.

-Children who sing on Francoeur's CDs include Brooke Mercer, Kelsie Mercer, Kate Lewis, Victoria Olona and Jessica Olona.

 Career

-Francoeur was a junior and senior high school teacher for ten years before turning to playwriting.
-His work includes the music and lyrics for the musical The Ghost & Mrs. Muir (2005), co-written with longtime collaborator Scott DeTurk, with a book by James Mellon.
-With DeTurk, Francoeur also created the musical Western Star, with book by Dale Wasserman, garnering California's Elly Award for Best Original Work (1993).
-In 2002, his children's musical, Oz!, was produced Off-Broadway.
+Francoeur was a junior and senior high school teacher for ten years before becoming a playwright.
+Francoeur and longtime collaborator, Scott DeTurk, wrote the music and lyrics for the 2005 musical "The Ghost and Mrs. Muir", with a book by James Mellon.
+Francoeur and DeTurk also wrote the music and lyrics for "Western Star". with a book by Dale Wasserman.
+Francoeur received California's Elly Award for Best Original Work for the musical in 1993.
+In 2002, his children's musical "Oz!" was produced Off-Broadway.

-Francoeur began to collaborate with playwright Tim Kelly in the mid-1980s, with whom he created Oz! and numerous other works.
+Francoeur began collaborating with playwright Tim Kelly in the mid-1980s.
+The two created "Oz!" and numerous other works together.

 Bill Francoeur died February 2, 2015, in Colorado.
-He had four children.
+He was survived by his wife and three children.